S-Vilka/Luku/README.md

 - User can view the list of books they have reserved.
 - User can view the list of books they have borrowed.
 - Notification is sent to the user when the due date is near.
+- User can choose from three user interface languages: English, Russian, and Urdu.

 ## Technologies Used
 - Java